videojs/video.js/docs/guides/options.md

 Although, since the `plugins` option is an object, the order of initialization is not guaranteed!

 See [the plugins guide][plugins] for more information on Video.js plugins.

+### `preferFullWindow`

+> Type: `boolean`, Defaut: `false`

+Setting this to `true` will change fullscreen behaviour on devices which do not support the HTML5 fullscreen API but do support fullscreen on the video element, i.e. iPhone.
+Instead of making the video fullscreen, the player will be stretched to fill the browser window.

 ### `responsive`